mrjohnnycake/homelab-notes/README.md

 	- Deep-13 is my zpool name
 	- Tom-Servo, Crow and Gypsy are the names of my servers

+- Although it's wasn't my aim to do so, it's entirely possible that someone else's words ended up in my notes somewhere since I take what I find that works and go off of that.
+As for my notes anyone is allowed to use anything for free and without attribution.

 ***

 I hope I can help out some rookies with these notes.
 Send me a message here or email me at mrjohnnycake@gmail.com if you have any questions you'd like answered or even tips about what you think I'm doing wrong.